Media addiction

 These tips from experts can help prevent media addiction:

-• Negotiate reasonable times that are acceptable to all parties, for example during school hours, weekends and public vacations, and during vacations.
+- Negotiate reasonable times that are acceptable to all parties, for example during school hours, weekends, public vacations and vacations.

-• Keep the negotiated internet usage times in writing.
-Remind your child of this again and again.
+- Put the negotiated Internet usage times in writing.
+Remind your child again and again and make it clear why cell phone-free times are important.

-• Make sure that the media rules are adhered to.
-Violations should have comprehensible consequences (e.g. reduced playtime at the weekend)
+- Make sure that the media rules are adhered to.
+Violations should have understandable consequences (e.g. reduced playtime at the weekend)

-• Keep talking to your child about their internet usage behavior.
+- Keep in touch with your child about their internet usage behavior.
 Regularly ask which online games, apps and media channels are currently popular.

 Where can you find help?